---

 This document explains each component of the R Markdown header configuration and its purpose.

-The header begins with three dashes (---
+The header begins with three dashes (---) and contains

 YAML (YAML Ain’t Markup Language) metadata that controls the document’s